1. Nominee Information Sheet

 - The candidate is the sole nominee from the university or institution, or from that unit, if the university has more than one unit with an AIS membership;

 - The candidate meets the eligibility criteria mentioned above; and

 - The nominating institution guarantees to provide the consortium participation fee and travel funds to the nominee in the event that she or he is admitted to the consortium.

 - Ideally, the nominating faculty member should be the Director of the IS Doctoral Program or the IS Department’s Chairperson.
 If these individuals are not available, then the nominee’s Dissertation Advisor may nominate the student.
 However, if this is the case, then the dissertation advisor must be a faculty member at the nominee’s university or institution.

 The paper outlining the candidate’s research should be in the form of a short report summarizing the student’s dissertation/thesis proposal.
-This part of the paper should not exceed 10 double-spaced pages, formatted as follows: Times New Roman or equivalent font, 11-point or 10-point font, double-spaced only (not 1.5), 1 inch margins all around 8.5 x 11 inch paper (or A4).
+This part of the paper should not exceed 10 double-spaced pages, formatted as follows: Times New Roman or equivalent font, 11-point or 10-point font, double-spaced only (not 1.5), 2.54cm margins all around A4 paper (or 1 inch margins all around letter size, 8.5 x 11 inch paper).
 Also, the pages must be numbered.

 This paper should include the research question, a justification for why and to whom the research is important.
 It also should include a brief literature review, a presentation of the theoretical basis for the work, a research model and hypotheses (if applicable), and a description of the research design.